Whitwick

-Whitwick /ˈwɪtɪk/ is a large village in Leicestershire, England, close to the town of Coalville in the northwest of the county.
+Whitwick /ˈwɪtɪk/ is a large village and civil parish in the North West Leicestershire district of Leicestershire, England, some two miles north of Coalville in the northwest of the county.
 It lies in an ancient parish which formerly included the equally historic villages of Thringstone and Swannington.
+Whitwick is situated 4 miles southwest of Shepshed, 6 miles east of Ashby-de-la-Zouch and 8 miles west-southwest of Loughborough.

 It was an important manor in the Middle Ages, which once included Bardon and Markfield, parts of Hugglescote, Donington le Heath, Ratby, Bocheston, Newtown Unthank and Whittington.
 As early as 1293, Whitwick had a weekly market and a four-day fair.
 The population of Whitwick, according to the 2001 census was 10,815 persons.
-8,092 of these fell into the 16-74 working age range, although only 4,689 were employed.
+8,092 of these fell into the 16–74 working age range, although only 4,689 were employed.
 The population of the village at the 2011 census had fallen to 8,612.

 History

 One of the earliest mentions of the place, as Witewic, is in the Domesday Book, the name of the settlement possibly meaning either guardhouse"The White Farm" or "Hwita's Farm" The last two appear to rely on later meanings for both particles Wite and Wik and may have been a reference to the outcrop of white sandstone found here.
 It was listed amongst the lands given to Hugh de Grandmesnil by King William I. There was said to be land for half a plough and woodland which was a furlong by half a furlong.
 Its value was two shillings.